LL-37 emerging

 1. Endogenous amplification.
 Adequate vitamin D ensures your body’s own LL-37 production is maximized.
 Exogenous LL-37 supplementation addresses the gap between what your body produces and what is needed therapeutically.

 2. Immune priming.
 Vitamin D primes immune cells — macrophages, dendritic cells, T-cells — to respond more effectively.
-LL-37 then provides direct antimicrobial activity and biofilm disruption.
+LL-37 then provides direct antimicrobial activity and biofilm disruption strategies.
 The combination is synergistic.

 3. Sustained effect.
 Exogenous LL-37 has a limited half-life.
 Vitamin D-driven endogenous production provides a continuous baseline of LL-37 between exogenous doses.